 The Allston and Brighton neighborhoods are experiencing significant growth in new development.
 While this growth adds economic opportunity and vibrancy, it also raises questions and concerns about how the existing and future multimodal network will accommodate new development.
 To address these concerns, the Allston-Brighton Mobility Study will fully assess existing conditions while analyzing the effects of pending and approved (but not yet built) development in Allston-Brighton to identify strategies to improve the transportation network, for example streets, bike infrastructure, sidewalks, transit, parking, and mitigate the effects of development.
-Building on previous studies, the primary goal of the Allston-Brighton Mobility Study will be to identify and develop an actionable list of options to improve mobility, safety for all modes, and quality of life for the Allston-Brighton neighborhood.
+Building on previous studies, the primary goal of the Allston-Brighton Mobility, safety for all modes, and quality of life for the Allston-Brighton neighborhood.
 These items will form the basis for future development mitigation and transportation investments for the Allston-Brighton neighborhood.